ray-project/ray/doc/source/data/batch_inference.rst

 - **Step 3:** Transform your dataset using the pre-trained model by calling :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`.
 For more details, see :ref:`Transforming Data <transforming_data>`.
 - **Step 4:** Get the final predictions by either iterating through the output or saving the results.
 For more details, see the :ref:`Iterating over data <iterating-over-data>` and :ref:`Saving data <saving-data>` user guides.

-For more in-depth examples for your use case, see :ref:`the batch inference examples<batch_inference_examples>`.
+For more in-depth examples for your use case, see :ref:`the batch inference examples<data/examples>`.
 For how to configure batch inference, see :ref:`the configuration guide<batch_inference_configuration>`.

 .. tab-set::